MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

    ![Custom Page Template](media/custom-page-studio.png "Custom Page Template")

-Follow the same steps of how to make a copy of the Canvas Template app, except the Save As action is in the top right corner of the canvas page studio:
+Follow the same steps of how to make a copy of the Canvas Template app, except the Save As action is in the top right corner of the studio for pages:

 1. In the top right corner, expand the menu next to the save icon.

    ![Canvas Template App](media/custom-page-save.png "Canvas Template App")

-1. Rename the page and save
+1. Rename the page and select Save

    ![Canvas Template App](media/custom-page-saveas.png "Canvas Template App")

-1. Close the studio by pressing the back button, and notice the copy was created in the same solution.
+1. Close the studio by selecting the back button.
+Notice the copy was created in the same solution.

    ![Canvas Template App](media/custom-page-added.png "Canvas Template App")

-1. Remove the original Custom Page Template from the solution and keep the copy to avoid accidentially modification for others to use.
+1. Remove the original Custom Page Template from the solution.

 ### Theme Editor App
 Use this app to generate a Theme JSON object for styling components consistently.